grasmash/drupal-usasearch/README.txt

 #### Configuration
-To configure this module, you will need your USASearch's unique Affiliate handle.
+To configure this module, you will need your USASearch's unique Affiliate site handle.
 Login at https://search.usa.gov/affiliates and select Dashboard / Settings in the left side menu in the site you want to use.
 In the URL of the page that loads, look for "affiliate=example.gov". "example.gov" is the Affiliate name in